CHAPTER 1: NUMBER SENSE

 b) How many tons of TNT would have the same explosive yield as “Fat Man”?

-c) How many times bigger is the B61-7 than the “Fat Man” in terms of explosive yield?
+c) How many times is the B61-7 as big as the “Fat Man” in terms of explosive yield?

-d) How many times bigger is the B83-1 than the “Fat Man” in terms of explosive yield?
+d) How many times is the B83-1 as big as the “Fat Man” in terms of explosive yield?

 e) Estimate the destructive power of the US arsenal of gravity bombs in terms easier to grasp than kilotons.